mauriaristi/otilib/README.md

 **OTILIB**

-This is the repository for the implementation of Order Truncated Imaginary numbers (OTI numbers) in different programming languages.
-OTI algebra is the extension of Dual numbers such that they can compute higher order derivatives of multiple variables.
-They provide a concise extension of the Dual numbers ( a + b eps, eps^2 = 0 ) and are applicable to computing high order derivatives of computer functions at execution time.
+This is the repository of the Order Truncated Imaginary numbers (OTI numbers) implemented in different programming languages.
+OTI numbers is the extension of Dual numbers such that they can compute high order derivatives with respect to multiple variables.
+OTIs provide a concise extension of the Dual numbers ( a + b eps, eps^2 = 0 ) and are applicable to computing high order derivatives of computer functions at execution time.

+OTI numbers are hereby implemented in multiple programming languages.
+The core implementation is in C and supports various techniques to efficiently treat scalar and array operations such as matrix multiplication, vector dot product, etc.

+Ongoing research is currently being developed in order to determine the best implementation version of OTIs.

+Currently three implementations are supported:
+* Dynamic-Dense,
+* Static-Dense and
+* Dynamic-Sparse

+All implementations so far are serial.
+It is expected in the near future to support parallel excecution using OpenMP, OpenMPI and OpenCL/CUDA/Metal (TBD).
 ***

 ## Current Programming languages: